-Responsibilities
+1. Responsibilities

-- a) make available his/her knowledge and experience for the benefit of HRPA; - b) consistently use his/her best efforts in discharging his/her duties as a Director of HRPA; - c) consistently evaluate Board decisions and proposed actions in the context of the HRPA's strategy; - d) review and evaluate management's recommendations and proposals to the Board in order to obtain reasonable assurance that what is being proposed is plausible; - e) demonstrate and encourage innovative thinking; - f) Attend four to six Board Meetings scheduled per year, either face to face or by teleconference. - g) In accordance with our By-Laws there are two Board and Chapter Presidents Meetings that Directors must attend. - h) Attend HRPA's Annual Conference (typically a three day commitment this is not a mandatory requirement). - i) Each Director must also be a member of a Board Committee.
+- a) make available his/her knowledge and experience for the benefit of HRPA; - b) consistently use his/her best efforts in discharging his/her duties as a Director of HRPA; - c) consistently evaluate Board decisions and proposed actions in the context of the HRPA's strategy; - d) review and evaluate management's recommendations and proposals to the Board in order to obtain reasonable assurance that what is being proposed is plausible; - e) demonstrate and encourage innovative thinking; - f) Attend four to six Board Meetings scheduled per year, either face to face or by teleconference. - g) Attend the two meetings per year with Chapter presidents in accordance with our By-Laws. - h) Attend HRPA's Annual Conference (typically a three day commitment). - i) Each Director must also be a member of a Board Committee.
 Most Committees meet four to six times per year and have considerable hands on work. - j) understand and accept that the Board speaks with one voice and that no one individual member speaks for the Board unless specifically designated to do so.
-Refer (i) all media/staff questions related to the Association, to the CEO; and (ii) all media/staff questions related to the profession, to the Chair of the Association; - k) help identify, recruit and mentor new board members; - l) get to know other Board members and senior members of management; and - m) participate in a self-evaluation of the Board and individual members.
+Refer (i) all media/staff questions related to the Association, to the CEO; and (ii) all media/staff questions related to the profession, to the Chair of the Association; - k) help identify, recruit and mentor new board members; - I) get to know other Board members and senior members of management; and - m) participate in a self-evaluation of the Board and individual members.

-Style
+3. Style

-- a) apply a collaborative approach to decision-making by the Board and Board committees; - b) be economical with his/her words and the time of the Board and Board committees; - c) encourage open and candid discussion of the real issues at meetings of the Board and Board committees; - d) listen to and be respectful of the views of other Directors and members of management; - e) be prepared to express honest disagreement with the views of management and other Directors; - f) question and probe all management and Board decisions in a positive and constructive manner; - g) be willing to change his/her mind in appropriate circumstances; - h) in appropriate circumstances, attempt to reconcile and integrate various points of view; - i) generally only seek to "approve or reject" management recommendations and refrain from directing or instructing Management to pursue alternative options or particular courses of action which Management has not specifically proposed; - j) direct any concerns about individual Board members first to the Chair of the Association and Board Chair for resolution and subsequently to the Chair of the Governance and Nominating Committee; and - k) direct any concerns about the Chair of the Association and Board Chair preferably first to the Chair of the Association for resolution or alternatively to the Chair of the Governance and Nominating Committee.
+- a) apply a collaborative approach to decision-making by the Board and Board committees; - b) be economical with his/her words and the time of the Board and Board committees; - c) encourage open and candid discussion of the real issues at meetings of the Board and Board committees; - d) listen to and be respectful of the views of other Directors and members of management; - e) be prepared to express honest disagreement with the views of management and other Directors; - f) question and probe all management and Board decisions in a positive and constructive manner; - g) be willing to change his/her mind in appropriate circumstances; - h) in appropriate circumstances, attempt to reconcile and integrate various points of view; - generally, only seek to "approve or reject" management recommendations and refrain from directing or instructing Management to pursue alternative options or particular courses of action which Management has not specifically proposed; - j) direct any concerns about individual Board members or the CEO, first to the Chair of the Association and Board Chair for resolution and subsequently to the Chair of the Governance and Nominating Committee; and - k) direct any concerns about the Chair of the Association and Board Chair preferably first to the Chair of the Association and Board Chair for resolution or alternatively to the Chair of the Governance and Nominating Committee. - I) formal complaints related to Code of Conduct must comply with the Associations By-laws.

-Board and Committee related expenses are covered by the Association as per HRPA's Travel, Hotel and Accommodation Policy.
+Board and Committee related expenses are reimbursed by the Association as per HRPA's Travel, Hotel and Accommodation Policy.